qjawls2003/Fluentd-MySQL/README.md

 		timestamp varchar(255),
 		PRIMARY KEY (id)
 		);
-Note: varchar limit needs to be figured out.
+Note: varchar limit needs to be figured out and set environment variables for password